LGBTQ rights in the Philippines: Contemporary (2000s–present)

-In November 2019, M'lang, a municipality in Cotabato, prohibited cross-dressing and homosexual relations for Muslims with the penalty of imprisonment.
+In November 2019, Kabacan, a municipality in Cotabato, prohibited cross-dressing and homosexual relations for Muslims with the penalty of imprisonment.

 On June 26, 2020, police arrested around 20 people during an LGBT Pride march in Manila.
 The protesters were subsequently charged under various laws, though they were following social distancing protocols.
 Human Rights Watch accused the Philippine Government of using the COVID-19 pandemic to crack down on dissent and peaceful protests.

 In November 2022, the newly elected government rejected the recommendations of the United Nations, including the passage of the SOGIE Equality Bill, stating that it was unacceptable for the administration.
 By June the following year, amid government inaction on the bill, a record-breaking 110,000+ people attended the 2023 Pride March, becoming the largest ever pride march in Southeast Asia.
 The passage of the SOGIE Equality Bill became the focal point of the festival.

 In June 2023, the country's first Right to Care Card was launched by Quezon City.
-Announced by city mayor Joy Belmonte during the 'Pride PH Love Laban sa QC' Festival and in partnership with creative agency MullenLowe TREYNA, it allows LGBT couples to make medical and health decisions on behalf of each other.
+Announced by city mayor Joy Belmonte during the 'Pride PH Love Laban sa QC' Festival and in partnership with creative agency MullenLowe TREYNA, it allows LGBTQ couples to make medical and health decisions on behalf of each other.
 As hospitals and medical facilities only recognizes decisions made by legal spouses and next of kin, registered cardholders are able to bypass this restriction through this initiative, which was made operational through a special power of attorney.
 The city government aims to expand coverage to other Quezon City-based hospitals and medical facilities, as it begins rollout to government-owned hospitals first.
 The initiative was met with praise from the Philippine Commission on Human Rights, who lauded the city government's efforts to promote gender equality and to make healthcare more accessible, as well as adhering to values promoted by the equal protection clause affirmed in the 1987 Philippine Constitution and the Yogyakarta Principles.